urschrei/polylabel_cmd/README.md

 Any non-(Multi)Polygon geometries are ignored.

 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `1.0`.
 Smaller tolerances take longer to calculate.

-MultiPolygon input will be flattened.
+Output is a GeoJSON `FeatureCollection` containing `Point` geometries, in the same order as the input geometries.
+Note that if the input contained `MultiPolygon`s, the output will be longer as these geometries are individually processed.

 ## Speed
 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).